 Most of the time, photographers have plenty of images to work with, but in some instances you'll want to create a new file as a foundation for your images.
 You'll learn how to do that in this lesson.
-You'll also see how to use Elements' tabbed windowing for quick access to your open images.
+You'll also see how to use Elements's tabbed windowing for quick access to your open images.
 From there, you'll add color and then move a photo onto your background.
 You'll discover how to use the Layers feature in the process.

-In this lesson, we'll take a look at how Organizer works to keep track of your images.
+In this lesson, you'll take a look at how Organizer works to keep track of your images.
 You'll see how to sort your pictures, add tags, and collect them in albums for use in projects like scrapbook pages and greeting cards.

 In your creative projects, you'll often want to pair photos with text.
 Photoshop Elements gives you plenty of text tools, and in this lesson, you'll explore those and add text to your images.
 You'll see how Photoshop Elements uses layers with text, and you'll get tips on how to master the Layers panel.
 You'll also begin your study of the powerful selection tools, including the color-based Magic Wand tool and the flexible Lasso tool.
 With these, you'll discover the power of Feathering selections and copying selections within an image.

 As you continue your study of selection tools, you'll learn how to create a silhouette image using the Quick Selection tool.
 You'll also practice using any of the selection tools in a reverse mode for tricky selections.
-We'll see how the Marquee tools let you select perfect squares and circles for use in framing and highlighting your images and how the new Text on Selection tool works with any shape!
+You'll see how the Marquee tools let you select perfect squares and circles for use in framing and highlighting your images and how the new Text on Selection tool works with any shape!
 You'll also work more with Feathering and see the difference it makes, especially when you want to create a soft, blended background in your image.
-Finally, we'll go over how to add colors with the Gradient tool.
+Finally, the lesson will go over how to add colors with the Gradient tool.

 Beverly Richards Schulz is an award-winning photographer and graduate of the New York Institute of Photography.
 She holds a Bachelor of Arts in Legal Studies from UC Berkeley and a master's degree in Adult and Continuing Education.
 For the past 10 years, Schulz has taught at the University of San Francisco.
 With more than 15 years teaching experience, she has written over 30 digital photography and digital editing courses.
 She co-authored the book "Photoshop Elements 14—What's New?"

 The instructional materials required for this course are included in enrollment and will be available online.

-A new session of each course opens each month, allowing you to enroll whenever your busy schedule permits!
+A new session of each course opens each month, allowing you to enroll whenever your busy schedule permits.

-Once a session starts, two lessons will be released each week, for the six-week duration of your course.
+Once a course session starts, two lessons will be released each week for the six-week duration of your course.
 You will have access to all previously released lessons until the course ends.

-The interactive discussion area for each lesson automatically closes 2 weeks after each lesson is released, so you're encouraged to complete each lesson within two weeks of its release.
+The interactive discussion area for each lesson automatically closes two weeks after each lesson is released, so you're encouraged to complete each lesson within two weeks of its release.

-The Final Exam will be released on the same day as the last lesson.
-Once the Final Exam has been released, you will have 2 weeks plus 10 days to complete the Final and finish any remaining lessons in your course.
+The final exam will be released on the same day as the last lesson.
+Once the final exam has been released, you will have two weeks plus 10 days (24 days total) to complete the final and finish any remaining lessons in your course.
 No further extensions can be provided beyond these 10 days.